Should I buy a Dirndl before I go to Germany, or get it there?

 So there you have it folks.
 Pros and cons of buying a dirndl online before your trip vs in Munich, Germany.
 (Oh… and really all the same bullet points are applicable for buying Lederhosen.)

 Want the best of both worlds?
 Order a Rare Dirndl ahead of time, try it on at home and if you don’t love it, send it back for FREE!
 That’s right.
-We offer FREE shipping and FREE returns everyday.
+We offer FREE shipping over $100 and FREE returns everyday.
 Click here to shop our dirndls.